andrew@drewrealtors

 When we find the right home, as your Buyer’s Broker, Andrew will:

-• help you compare it to any other homes you’ve looked at
+• Help you compare it to any other homes we have looked at.

-• determine how long it’s been on the market and attempt to discover why the Seller is selling, and if the price has been reduced
+• Determine how long it’s been on the market and attempt to discover why the Seller is selling.
+Do historical research to aid in the decision process.

-• help you affect a strategy using time, price, and terms to your advantage.
+• Help you engage in a strategy using time, price, and terms to your advantage.

 Andrew will draw from 21 years experience in negotiating real estate transactions always with your best interests in mind.